sailfish-team/sailfish/doc/models.rst

 Equilibrium
 -----------
-This boundary condition algorithm works by imposing the BGK equilibrium distritbutions for a node.
+This boundary condition algorithm works by imposing the BGK equilibrium distributions for a node.
 It currently works for all types of boundary conditions in two dimensions only.

 Zou-He